 Department of Horticulture & Natural Resources, Kansas State University

 The NRPA Fellowships and Scholarships are intended to inspire future participation and leadership in NRPA and to develop connections with park and recreation professionals from around the nation.
 Recipients receive complimentary NRPA Annual Conference registration, a travel stipend and hotel expenses reimbursed.
-Applications are due by April 10, 2020 and there’s no cost to apply.
-Click here to learn more and apply.
+Applications were due by April 10, 2020.
+Learn more about NRPA Fellowships and Scholarships.

 Suzanne Nathan is NRPA’s Public Relations Manager.